 - f.
-Repair of Vehicles - (1) Repair or servicing of vehicles is allowed only within a building that is fully enclosed. - (2) Tire changes and minor changing of parts such as windshield wipers or light bulbs are exempt from this restriction. - 7.
-Banquet Hall Standards - a.
-A Specific Use Permit (SUP) may be required according to the permitted Use Chart. - b.
-The Banquet Hall must have frontage on and access to a thoroughfare with an existing or planned right-of-way of at least 100 feet. - 8.
-Brewpub, Brewery or Distillery Standards
+Repair of Vehicles - (1) Repair or servicing of vehicles is allowed only within a building that is fully enclosed. - (2) Tire changes and minor changing of parts such as windshield wipers or light bulbs are exempt from this restriction.

+7. Banquet Hall Standards

 - a.
+A Specific Use Permit (SUP) may be required according to the permitted Use Chart. - The Banquet Hall must have frontage on and access to an arterial or major collector thoroughfare as shown on the MTP. - 8.
+Brewpub or Brewery or Distillery Standards

-A Brewpub, Brewery or Distillery shall only be permissible when the location complies with all of the distance requisites as required by section 120.04 of the Code of Ordinances - b.
-A Specific Use Permit is required in the following circumstances: - (1) The physical size of all operations within a single building exceeds 20,000 square feet; - (2) Live outdoor entertainment or a Banquet Hall operate as an integral business with the microbrewery or microdistillery. - (a) Integral business means any of the following: sharing of demised spaces, common areas, or having access to each other from an area other than a public street or alley. - (3) On-site production exceeds 10,000 barrels per year. - 9.
+- a.
+A Brewpub or Brewery or Distillery shall only be permissible when the location complies with all of the distance requisites as required by Section 120.04 of the Code of Ordinances - b.
+A Specific Use Permit is required in the following circumstances: - (1) The physical size of all operations within a single building exceeds 20,000 square feet; - (2) Live outdoor entertainment, a Banquet Hall or other entertainment venue operate as an integral business with the microbrewery or microdistillery. - Integral business means any of the following: sharing of demised spaces, common areas, or having access to each other from an area other than a public street or alley. - (3) On-site production exceeds 10,000 barrels per year. - 9.
 Concrete or Asphalt Batching Plant, Temporary

-The Director of Public Works shall approve a permit for a temporary asphalt or concrete batch plant to provide construction materials for the site on which the temporary batch plant is located during the construction phase of a permanent building, new residential subdivision or other project as authorized by the City Manager or his/her designee, provided such temporary use comply with the following requirements:
+The Director of Public Works shall approve a permit for a temporary asphalt or concrete batch plant to provide construction materials for the site on which the temporary batch plant is located during the construction phase of a permanent building, new residential subdivision or other project as authorized under this code of ordinances, provided such Temporary Concrete or Asphalt Batching Plan complies with the following requirements: